About Goldens - Nutrition

 Don't buy more food than the dogs can eat in a month and store the food in a controlled environment in a closed container.

-You can consult the Dog Food Analysis Web site for additional information and for ratings of a large number of dog foods or consider a subscription to The Whole Dog Journal.
+Consider a subscription to The Whole Dog Journal.
 In addition to being a great source for information about dogs, this publication does the work for you and rates different brands of dog food once a year.